roamlab/HWasP-toy-problem/README.md

 ```
 Problem statement:
 - Input to the system: a force f on m2
-- Goal: optimize the computational policy f and the mechanical structure to drag m2 to the goal point with minimum effort
+- Goal: optimize the computational policy f and the mechanical structure to drag m2 to the goal point with minimum effort,
-i.e. reward:
+i.e. reward is:
 ```
 -alpha*(y2-h)**2 - beta*f**2
 ```